pasqualipedro/twistPong/README.md

 The files structure were based on HTML + CSS + JAVASCRIPT

 ## . future improvements
-BUG solving
+- BUG solving
-develop a responsive and mobile version players shapes may change and affect how the ball is bounced back real physics for ball (mass, velocity, acceleration, inertia etc...) rotating battlefield
-"powers" that players can use to increase temporary difficulty over opponent add more juice visually add music and sound effects score table for different players filtered my maximum score? online gaming
+- Develop a responsive and mobile version
+- Change the shapes of the players
+- Apply real physics calculations
+- A rotating battlefiel
+- Powers that players can use to thei advantage or to mess the opponent game :)
+- Add more juice vissually
+- Add music and sound effects
+- score table for different players
+- online gaming